farisalkhat/Ladsbot/README.md

   1. Clone the repo
   2. Open the project in VSC
   3. Open the terminal and install required modules: pip install -r requirements.txt
-  4. In tokens.py, acquire and place your api tokens for discord and stratz.
+  4. In tokens.py, acquire and place your api tokens for discord and stratz
+  5. Invite your Discord Bot to your server
   5. In the terminal, run: python dotabot.py
-  6. If it runs, then you're all set!
+  6. If it runs, then you're all set
 ```

 ## Terminology